ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/securing-jdbc-and-odbc-clients-access-to-hiveserver2-using-apache-knox/tutorial.md

 ---
-title: Securing JDBC and ODBC Clients' Access to Hive Server 2 using Apache Knox
+title: Securing JDBC and ODBC Clients' Access to HiveServer2 using Apache Knox
 tutorial-id: 560
 platform: hdp-2.5.0
 tags: [knox, beeline]
 ---

+# Securing JDBC and ODBC Clients' Access to HiveServer2 using Apache Knox

 ## Introduction